We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Typically, Tacoma patients will receive a comprehensive examination during their visit and undergo a 3D CBCT scan.
 This advanced imaging technology is completely non-invasive and gives us a way to view the supporting structures of teeth more fully.

-Whether you are seeing Dr. Karbakhsch or Dr. Katafuchi, we will answer any questions you may have about dental implants.
+Our team will answer any questions you may have about dental implants.
 Your doctor will also work closely with your restorative dentist to determine the recommended course of treatment.
 The care you receive will depend on a variety of factors:

 During the surgery: